konveyor/move2kube-website/docs/tutorials/customizing-the-output/custom-dockerfile-change-inbuilt-behavior.md

               ├── Dockerfile
               └── start-nodejs.sh
   ```
-To custom configure an in-built transformer, you can copy the [in-built transformer's configuration directory](https://github.com/konveyor/move2kube/tree/main/assets/inbuilt/transformers) from `move2kube` source, change the configurations and use it as a customization.
-You can make it override the inbuilt transformer using the `override` config in the yaml.
+To custom configure an built-in transformer, you can copy the [built-in transformer's configuration directory](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers) from `move2kube` source, change the configurations and use it as a customization.
+You can make it override the built-in transformer using the `override` config in the yaml.

 In this case, we change the Dockerfile template, add a script and change the transformer configuration yaml.

-1. To change the template, we have added our custom template in `customizations/custom-dockerfile-change-inbuilt-behavior/nodejs/templates/Dockerfile`.
-The template is the [same as the one used in the in-built transformer](https://github.com/konveyor/move2kube/blob/main/assets/inbuilt/transformers/dockerfilegenerator/nodejs/templates/Dockerfile), except that we are using a custom base image and a custom `CMD` here.
+1. To change the template, we have added our custom template in `customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/Dockerfile`.
+The template is the [same as the one used in the built-in transformer](https://github.com/konveyor/move2kube/blob/main/assets/built-in/transformers/dockerfilegenerator/nodejs/templates/Dockerfile), except that we are using a custom base image and a custom `CMD` here.
   ```
-  {% raw %}$ cat customizations/custom-dockerfile-change-inbuilt-behavior/nodejs/templates/Dockerfile
+  {% raw %}$ cat customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/Dockerfile
   FROM quay.io/konveyor/nodejs-12
   COPY . .
   RUN npm install